di-marko/27-word-counter-in-book/README.md

 ### 1. When you start the program

-You will be greeted with the screen such as shown on the image below.
+You will be greeted with the screen such as shown below.
 ![Main window](readme_images/image-1.png)

 ### 2. Choose the file you want to parse by clicking on the **Browse PDF**